IamRabin/MediaevalChallenge2020/README.md

 # Meta-Learning: Finetuning of Pretrained Network with Attention

 This repo contains the code submitted to Medival challenge on GI tract's poly segmentaion.
-The pre-trained weights of Unet model trained on brain MRI images were fine tuned ; which is a open source available at  https://pytorch.org/hub/mateuszbuda_brain-segmentation-pytorch_unet/,thanks to "mateuszbuda" .
-Unet with attention mechanism was used while finetuning weights transfered from Unet trained on MRI dataset.
+The pre-trained weights of Unet model trained on brain MRI images were fine tuned ; which is a open source available at  https://pytorch.org/hub/mateuszbuda_brain-segmentation-pytorch_unet/,thanks to "mateuszbuda" .Attention mechanism was incorporated while finetuning weights transfered from Unet trained on MRI dataset.